Budva Riviera

 The Mediteran Express line runs along the Budva Riviera, and buses from Budva arrive at the Sveti Stefan Island or continue to Petrovac.

 Buses to Petrovac take part of the route the same way as the bus to Sveti Stefan, but the Sveti Stefan stop is only on the main road and not downtown.
-The whole way to Petrovac takes 1 hour, and the ticket cost is 3 Euro (about 3,4$).
-Buses from Budva leave every hour between 8:10 a.m. and 11:10 p.m., and from Petrovac, they run between 9:10 a.m. and 10:10 a.m.
+The journey to Petrovac takes 1 hour, and the ticket costs 3 Euro (about 3,4$).
+Buses from Budva leave every hour between 8:10 a.m. and 11:10 p.m.; from Petrovac, they run between 9:10 a.m. and 10:10 a.m.

-The buses of these lines do not depart from bus stations, but the stops in the city centre.
+These lines’ buses do not depart from bus stations but from stops in the city centre.
 Travel tickets can be bought directly from cashiers selling tickets “on the spot” at the bus stop or from the driver.
 All timetables are displayed at the bus stops.

 Dukley Marina

-You can also get to Budva from the sea.
+You can also reach Budva from the sea.
 The Dukley Marina lies in the heart of Budva city.
-It is one of the most beautiful sea destinations in the Adriatic Sea, and the marina is at the backdrop of the historic Old Town.
-It is an attraction itself, interesting to visit during the day and night.
+It is one of the most beautiful sea destinations in the Adriatic Sea, and the marina is surrounded by the historic Old Town.
+The marina is an attraction itself, interesting to visit both day and night.

 More information is on the website Budva Dukleymarina.